 1.1 The name of the Association will be the "Destination Management Board - Bournemouth, Christchurch & Poole" (hereafter called the Board or DMB).
-This Board will embrace and extend the strategic interests of the previous Bournemouth and Poole Tourism Management Board and encompass the interests of businesses within Christchurch.
+This Board will embrace and encompass the interests of businesses within Bournemouth, Christchurch and Poole.

 2. AIM OF THE BOARD